airmetal/salt-dimensiondata/README.md

 ## Instructions to install and use SaltStack develop branch

+Note:  These instructions have only been tested on Red Hat Linux 7.
+Logically they should also work for Red Hat 6 and Centos 6 & 7.

 ### 0. Download install script and make it executable before invoking it.
 The script will install all prereqs and salt development repo.

 	curl -O http://s3.amazonaws.com/ddsalt/install-salt-dev.sh